celo-org/docs/docs/cel2/whats-changed.md

 * __epochSnarkData__ - not needed since there will be no [plumo](https://docs.Celo.org/protocol/plumo) support in the Celo L2.
 * __extraData__ - will have the BLS aggregated signature removed, this simplifies the L2 implementation and since we already trust those blocks and distributed rewards for them, the BLS signature is no longer required.

+## EIP1559 implementation

+Previously our implementation used a smart contract [(here)](https://github.com/celo-org/celo-monorepo/blob/faca88f6a48cc7c8e6104393e49ddf7c2d7d20e3/packages/protocol/contracts-0.8/common/GasPriceMinimum.sol#L162) to calculate the base fee which allowed for governable parameters.
+Now we use the the standard EIP1559 algorithm with the parameters defined in the chain config and the addition of a base fee floor which imposes a lower limit on the base fee value.

+The parameters we are using are:

+- EIP-1559 elasticity multiplier: 5
+- EIP-1559 denominator: 400
+- EIP-1559 floor: 25 Gwei

 ## RPC API

 ### Pre-transition data